There’s Still Time To Organize Your Summer Mission Trip

 Ok, you’ve made it this far, so you want to see what it’s going to take to pull off your mission trip.
 The first thing you’ll need to do is register.
 When registering for a trip, you’ll have to decide on these three things:

 - Dates – You’ll need to choose the week that you’ll want to go on your trip.
 An idea might be to look for a trip in July which will buy you more time for planning your trip.
-Again, dates are limited due to COVID-19 but we still have plenty of dates to choose from.
+Again, dates are limited but we still have options to choose from.

 - Group Size – You’ll want to determine the size of the group you want to register for.
 Remember, it’s always best to book spaces conservatively, so that you are only putting down deposits for individuals who will be going on the trip.
 You can always add more people if there is space available at your site location, however reducing your number of spaces may cause you to lose out on money down the road.